asdf-vm/asdf/docs/plugins-create.md

 **Important: Shim metadata**

-If you create a custom shim, be sure to include a comment like the following (replacing your plugin name) in it:
+If you create a custom shim, be sure to include a comment like the following (replacing your plugin name and version) in it:

 ```
-# asdf-plugin: plugin_name
+# asdf-plugin: plugin_name plugin_version
 ```

 asdf uses this `asdf-plugin` metadata to remove unused shims when uninstalling.